Individual Privacy Accounting with Gaussian Differential Privacy: Fully Adaptive Compositions

 and, given $a^{(n-1)}$, we define $\mathcal{L}^{n}_{X/X'}$ as the privacy loss of the mechanism $\mathcal{M}_n$,

 Using the Bayes rule it follows that $ \mathcal{L}^{(n)}_{X/X'} = \mathcal{L}^{(n-1)}_{X/X'} + \mathcal{L}^{n}_{X/X'} = \sum\limits_{m=1}^n \mathcal{L}^{m}_{X/X'}. $

 \citet{whitehouse2022fully} obtain the advanced-composition-like $(\veps,\delta)$-privacy bounds for fully adaptive compositions via a certain privacy loss martingale.
-However, our approach is strongly motivated by the analysis of~\citet{feldman2021individual}.
-We review the main points of the RDP analysis in Appendix Section~\ref{sec:existing_rdp}.
-That approach does not work directly when using the hockey-stick divergence since it does not factorise as the R\'enyi divergence.
-However, we can determine a certain random variable via the hockey-stick diveregence and show that it has the required supermartingale property in case the individual mechanisms $\mathcal{M}_i$ have dominating pairs of distributions that are Gaussians.
-As we show, this requirement is the same as them being Gaussian differentially private.
+However, our approach is motivated by the analysis of~\citet{feldman2021individual}.
+We review the main points of the analysis in Appendix~\ref{sec:existing_rdp}.
+The approach of~\citet{feldman2021individual} does not work directly in our case since the hockey-stick divergence does not factorise as the R\'enyi divergence does.
+However, we can determine a certain random variable via the hockey-stick divergence and show that it has the desired properties in case the individual mechanisms $\mathcal{M}_i$ have dominating pairs of distributions that are Gaussians.
+As we show, this requirement is equivalent to them being Gaussian differentially private.